-- Single: single transition mode - Flip tumble (Flip/Tumble): flip tumble transition mode - Compress: a type of picture-in-picture, in which the new image is the background, and the currently visible image shrinks, and then expands to its original size.
-(See example in the next item.) - Dual: dual transition mode - Two-channel picture-in-picture (2Ch PinP): two-channel picture-in-picture transition mode - One-channel picture-in-picture (1Ch PinP): one-channel picture-in-picture transition mode - Frame in-out (Frame I/O): frame in-out transition mode.
+- Single: single transition mode - Flip tumble (Flip Tumble): flip tumble transition mode - Dual: dual transition mode - Picture-in-picture (PinP): one-channel and two-channel picture-in-picture transition mode - Compress: a type of picture-in-picture, in which the new image is the background, and the currently visible image shrinks, and then expands to its original size.
+(See example in the next item.) - Frame in-out (Frame I/O): frame in-out transition mode.
 When the first transition completes, if you move the position of the image, you can move it both horizontally and vertically. - Frame in-out H (Frame I/O H): a type of frame in-out mode, which is specified when creating a transition effect in the horizontal direction.
 The image movement is reflected at both the transition start point and end point.
-(See page 69.) - The operation is carried out according to DME wipe patterns 1202, 1203, or 1204. - Frame in-out V (Frame I/O V): a type of frame in-out mode, which is specified when creating a transition effect in the vertical direction.
+(See page 70.) - The operation is carried out according to DME wipe patterns 1202, 1203, or 1204. - Frame in-out V (Frame I/O V): a type of frame in-out mode, which is specified when creating a transition effect in the vertical direction.

 The image movement is reflected at both the transition start point and end point.
-(See page 70.)
+(See page 71.)